brayanMuniz/website2/public/notes/Control Plane.md

 ### Link State
 - network topology and all link costs are known
-- Use Dijkstra’s  algorithm in order to get shortest path
+- Use [Dijkstra's Algorithm](notes/Dijkstra%27s%20Algorithm.md) in order to get shortest path

 #### Oscillations with congestion
 ![img](../Images/d3.png)